 What to do at Sasso Corbo

-As we mentioned, the bar is the social area and being social happens to be an important aspect for many naturists.
-Therefor, twice a week a communal dinner is organised.
-Domenica appeared to be an excellent cook who creates pretty awesome dishes and you’ll get the chance to be surprised about how many visitors there actually are on the camping.
+As we mentioned, the bar is the social area, and being social happens to be an important aspect for many naturists.
+Therefore, twice a week a communal dinner is organized.
+Domenica appeared to be an excellent cook who creates pretty awesome dishes and you’ll get the chance to be surprised about how many visitors there actually are on the campsite.
 While we were at Sasso Corbo, the large majority of the visitors joined the dinner and we kept talking until the wee hours.
 Maybe fuelled with a little too much local wine.
 But hey, the wine they serve is bio, so it can’t be bad.
 At least that was our excuse.

 Around Sasso Corbo

-During our stay at Sasso Corbo we’ve seen many guests who never seemed to leave the camping.
-Something we can understand, because also we had a hard time to get dressed and go explore the region.
+During our stay at Sasso Corbo, we’ve seen many guests who never seemed to leave the campsite.
+Something we can understand because also we had a hard time getting dressed and go explore the region.
 We’re glad we did though.
-Near Sasso Corbo are a several villages like Petricci and Semproniano which look like time has stopped a couple of decades ago.
-They are fun to wander around or ride your bike and have a couple of bars, shops and restaurants.
+Near Sasso Corbo are several villages like Petricci and Semproniano which look like time has stopped a couple of decades ago.
+They are fun to wander around or ride your bike and have a couple of bars, shops, and restaurants.
 Talking about restaurants, we’ve had a great dinner at Novecento in Semproniano.
 Write it down and thank us later.

 Staff of Sasso Corbo

-A bit more behind the scenes are Ruben, Jorn, Sem and Cas, the four sons of Bas and Domenica.
-They help a hand around the camping and provide a young face to their parents naturist business.
+A bit more behind the scenes are Ruben, Jorn, Sem, and Cas, the four sons of Bas and Domenica.
+They help a hand around the campsite and provide a young face to their parents’ naturist business.